CHRISTMAS CRAFTS AND HISTORIC RECIPES

 Join our Victorian cook Mrs Crocombe in the historic kitchens at Audley End House as she makes everything you need for a traditional festive feast.
 Or mix up some fabulous 1930s cocktails in Art Deco splendour at Eltham Palace.

 We're also showing you how to make a Tudor wreath known as a 'kissing bough' and sharing a few creative ideas for historic recipes and crafts from our blog.

 Christmas Crafts for all family

-Make your own victorian christmas crackers
+Make your own christmas crackers the victorian way

 Set your festive season off with a bang by making your own traditional, Christmas crackers with our step-by-step guide.
 They're simple enough for kids to have a go, and we have a range of other creative things to do too - including Christmas cards and decorations.